eclipse-kuksa/kuksa.val.feeders/someip2val/docker/README.md

     Received a notification for Event [1234.5678.8778] to Client/Session [0000/019d] = (4) 00 01 02 03
     ```

     Notification payload is byte[] received from notify service container.
-So far it is not forwarded to Kuksa.VAL
+So far it is not forwarded to KUKSA.val

 **NOTE:**